 - The minimum investment threshold for ETFs is lower, similar to a stock you could purchase a single share, whereas mutual funds often require a minimum investment (@$2,500-$3,000).

-As you can see ETFs are often referenced in respect to mutual funds, because from a high level perspective they both combine different securities into a single investment portfolio.
+As you can see ETFs are often referenced in respect to mutual funds because from a high-level they both combine different securities into a single investment portfolio.

 But the obvious question is, which one is best for you?

 Barring the key differences between ETFs and mutual funds, one perspective on them might be how they fit into your overall investment strategy.

 - If you like to actively trade your investments an ETF strategy may be your best bet.